DEFRA/defra-ai-sdlc/pages/appendix/rules-for-ai/nodejs/nodejs-cursorrules-frontend.md

-The set of rules files for Node.js frontend applications.
+The set of Cursor rules files for Node.js frontend applications.

-Saves the rules to your AI IDE of choice.
-E.g.
-- **Cursor** `.cursor/rules` directory.
+Cursor saves the rules files in the repository in the `.cursor/rules` directory.
 Each file below is a separate `.md` file in this directory.
-- **Claude** CLAUDE.md file.
-Either as one large file or by referencing the files from your core Claude file.

 **api-integration.mdc**
 ````
+---
+description: API Integration Standards
+globs: src/**/*.js
+---
 # API Integration Standards

 ## Configuration